 Looking through the New York Times archives, I came across some interesting radio announcements.
 The one I’m sharing here, from June 14 1966 shows how much quality content was available on New York radio on a single day.
-Among the things listed here, we have a notice for a Bob Fass show with guest Muddy Waters and Otis Spahn followed by an interview with sociologist Jerome Skolnick discussing his recently released (and now classic) book Justice Without Trial.
+Among the things listed here, we have a notice for a Bob Fass show with guest Muddy Waters and Otis Spann followed by an interview with sociologist Jerome Skolnick discussing his recently released (and now classic) book Justice Without Trial.
 Jazz legend Billy Taylor hosting a show on WLIB.
 Classical music all over the dial, including spots on WABC and FUV.
 Studs Terkel on WRVR and a two Martin Luther King associates and a Life Magazine editor on WMCA.

 An interesting snapshot into one of radio’s many golden ages.
 Stay tuned for more archival content coming soon.